Supreme-Ed/Blocky-Math-Champ/PLAN_SCAFFOLDING.md

   - [ ] 1.4.5.
 Record the result of the manual verification and ESLint run in a results log.
   - [ ] 1.4.6.
 Commit the files to git if all checks pass.
 - [ ] 1.5.
 Create a minimal index.html file with a canvas element for Babylon.js rendering.
-  - [ ] 1.5.1.
+  - [x] 1.5.1.
 Write the HTML file with a <canvas> element and minimal boilerplate.
-  - [ ] 1.5.2.
+  - [x] 1.5.2.
 Run ESLint (if applicable) on index.html.
-  - [ ] 1.5.3.
+  - [x] 1.5.3.
 Manually open index.html in a browser and verify that the canvas appears.
-  - [ ] 1.5.4.
+  - [x] 1.5.4.
 Record the result of the manual verification and ESLint run in a results log.
+(See results.log, Step 1.5: PASS)
   - [ ] 1.5.5.
 Commit the file to git if all checks pass.
 - [ ] 1.6.
 Create a minimal main.js that initializes the Babylon.js engine, attaches it to the canvas, and renders a blank scene.
   - [ ] 1.6.1.
 Write minimal initialization code for Babylon.js in main.js.